conqueror23/upguard-home-test-bolong/README.md

 ### Setup Process

 1. OpenAI API Key
-   Sign up for OpenAI and generate an API key.
+   1. Sign up for OpenAI and generate an API key.
-   Ensure access to: gpt-5-mini, gpt-4o-mini, and text-embedding-3-small.
+   2. Ensure access to: gpt-5-mini, gpt-4o-mini, and text-embedding-3-small.

 2. Google Cloud OAuth Client
-   Create an OAuth 2.0 Client ID in Google Cloud Console under APIs & Services → Credentials.
+   1. Create an OAuth 2.0 Client ID in Google Cloud Console under APIs & Services → Credentials.
-   Enable: Google Docs API, Google Drive API.
+   2. Enable: Google Docs API, Google Drive API.
-   For n8n cloud usage, publish the OAuth client if possible.
+   3. For n8n cloud usage, publish the OAuth client if possible.

-3. Company Enrichment Service
+3. Company Enrichment Service:
-   Register and obtain an API key for authenticated requests.
+   1. Register and obtain an API key for authenticated requests.

-4. Pinecone Database Setup
+4. Pinecone Database Setup:
-   Create a new index with the desired configuration.
+   1. Create a new index with the desired configuration.
-   Generate an API key with read/write access for vector operations.
+   2. Generate an API key with read/write access for vector operations.

-5. Environment Variables
+5. Environment Variables:
-   Save all keys and credentials as environment variables.
+   1. Save all keys and credentials as environment variables.
-   Reference .env.example for formatting.
+   2. Reference .env.example for formatting.

 ## Solution Explanins